sarwatfatimam/pyspark-practise/README.md

 7. Add a new user variable, `SPARK_HOME` and give the path of the Spark folder.
 Then add `%SPARK_HOME%\bin` in path variable.
 8. Spark needs a piece of Hadoop to run.
-For Hadoop 2.7, we would need winutils.exe which can be downloaded from here https://github.com/steveloughran/winutils/blob/master/hadoop-2.7.1/bin/winutils.exe and added on `C\winutils`.
+For Hadoop 2.7, we would need winutils.exe which can be downloaded from here https://github.com/cdarlint/winutils/tree/master/hadoop-3.3.5/bin and added on `C:\hadoop-3.3.5`.
 We also need to add user variable `HADOOP_HOME` with this path as value in Environment Variables and then add it in Path variable as well.
 9. We need to add path for JAVA in a new user variable i.e. `JAVA_HOME` with value `C:\Program Files\Java\jdk-<version_you_installed>` and add it to the path variable as well.